-Frozen Pipes Water Damage Cleanup in Dallas and Garland, TX
+Frozen Pipes Water Damage Cleanup in Garland, TX

 Serving the Dallas and Garland, TX areas since 1978

-ServiceMaster of North Texas provides water damage cleanup from frozen pipes in the Dallas and Garland, TX areas.
+ServiceMaster of North Texas provides water damage repair from frozen pipes in the Garland, TX area.
 Available to serve both residential and commercial properties, we can arrive within 2 hours of your first call to start removing excess water.
 We can also repair building materials if they were permanently damaged during the burst.

 How to Prevent Frozen Pipes